 Real-time, accurate cardiac arrest documentation benefits everyone involved

-When a patient suffers cardiac arrest in the hospital, it is terrifying for family members to witness as a loved one’s heart stops.
+When a patient suffers cardiac arrest in the hospital, it is terrifying for family members to witness.
 Any family members present are ushered out of the room while the code blue team rushes in to do their jobs.
 The emergency response looks and feels like chaos, and it may not play out like it does on television.

 As the code team fights to save a patient’s life, one team member is charged with keeping time and documenting every action taken.
 Often these notes are scribbled on paper or any nearby surface.
 They don’t have time to worry about neatness.